Some of the products mentioned below contain affiliate links.

 For an extra cooling, soothing feeling, place your facial massage tools in the fridge for 15 minutes before use!

-3) Home-made coffee scrub
+3) Home-made body scrub

 If your skin is looking rough, why not make your own coffee scrub?
 These scrubs are super easy to do and they’re great for the planet as they use recycled ingredients.